info

 Finally: a path parameter isn’t the only type of parameter you can use.
 You can also have query, header, cookie and requestBody parameters.

-Request and response bodies
+Request and response bodies Link to heading

 Let’s continue with the next important section, which are the request and response bodies!
 We’ll continue writing the POST /talks endpoint from the previous example: